 Dracaena can grow really tall.

-So, best to keep it alongside any furniture to enhance the beauty.
+So, best to keep it alongside any furniture to enhance its beauty.

-Do not put under direct sunlight, and semi-shade is preferred.
+Do not put it under direct sunlight, and a semi-shade is preferred.

-Dracaena is the indoor plant that you can comfortably place it in a living room.
+Dracaena is an indoor plant that you can comfortably place in a living room.

 Removes trichloroethylene and other air toxins.

 Mist the leaves and keep the soil moist.
 Do not overwater.